 Septum – the midline partition between the right and left nasal passages.

 Turbinates – these scroll shaped bones in the nasal passage are overlaid with blood-enriched mucosa and serve to filter and humidify air passing into the lungs.
 When “congested” or filled with blood, they swell and cause a stuffy nose.
-Decongestants can decrease the amount of blood in the turbinates, offering temporary relief of a stuffy nose.
+Decongestants can decrease the amount of blood in the turbinates offering temporary relief of a stuffy nose.
 However, these medications do nothing to halt the underlying inflammation causing the stuff nose.
-In my view, decongestants should never be used daily for more than a few days.
+Decongestants should not be used daily for more than a few days.
 If used long term, they can create a false dependency on their effects and result in serious damage to the lining of the nose.

 The Primary Components Of Nasal And Sinus Problems

 The term obstruction refers to the frequent or chronic blockage of the nasal passage or sinus drainage passages due to structural narrowing.
 This condition can be temporarily improved with medicine, but by definition the narrowing does not stay open nor is the problem resolved once the medicine is gone.
-An example of this condition is a deviated septum where the septum partition is too far over to one side of the nasal passage or the other.
-Additional examples are polyps, which are localized growths that form in some patients as a result of inflammation, and hypertrophied (chronically-swollen) turbinates, which block the nasal passage.
-Also, some patients are just born with very narrow sinus outflow tracts.
+An example of this condition is a deviated septum where the septum partition is too far over to one side of the nasal passage or the other creating a barrier to both airflow and mucus.
+Additional examples are polyps, which are growths that form in some patients as a result of inflammation, and hypertrophied (chronically-swollen) turbinates, which block the nasal passage.
+Also, some patients are just born with very narrow or underdeveloped sinus outflow tracts.
 The key point about obstruction problems is that medicine never fundamentally changes them.
 The only way to permanently enlarge these passages is with some type of procedure.

-Inflammation is a body’s reaction to injury or irritation from environmental exposure such as cigarette smoke and pollution, allergens, toxins, and viruses.
-In the upper respiratory tract, inflammation causes chemicals to be released into the body that cause swelling of tissue, a halt to cilia function, swelling and further obstruction of outflow tracts, excess secretion, thick mucus, and in the case of allergic inflammation, itching and sneezing.
+The term inflammation refers to a body’s reaction to injury or irritation from environmental exposure such as cigarette smoke and pollution, allergens, toxins, and viruses.
+In the upper respiratory tract, inflammation causes chemicals to be released into the body that cause swelling of tissue, a halt to normal cilia clearance of mucus, swelling and further obstruction of outflow tracts, excess secretion of mucus, thick mucus, and in the case of allergic inflammation, itching and sneezing.

 There are three types of inflammation: infectious (viruses, fungi, and bacteria), allergic, and non-allergic.
 Unlike obstruction issues, inflammation is always a medical problem.
-As I tell my patients, even after a perfect procedure that clears all obstruction and opens the nose and sinuses, there is no way to completely eliminate the daily causes of inflammation.
-Therefore, patients with chronic and recurrent nasal and sinus inflammation (chronic or recurrentrhinosinusitis) require daily topical medicines applied directly to the nasal passages to address inflammation.
+As and example, even after a perfect procedure that clears all obstruction and opens the nose and sinuses physically, there is no way to completely eliminate the daily causes of inflammation.
+Therefore, patients with chronic and recurrent nasal and sinus inflammation (chronic or recurrent rhinosinusitis) often still require daily topical medicines applied directly to the nasal passages to address inflammation.